Cargill invests $111 million to convert, move production at Nebraska plant

-CHICAGO (Reuters) - Cargill Inc [CARG.UL] said on Thursday that it will invest $111 million to convert one of its Nebraska plants to allow the ground beef giant to produce more cooked meat products for large food service customers, including restaurants.
+CHICAGO, Sept 24 (Reuters) - Cargill Inc said on Thursday that it will invest $111 million to convert one of its Nebraska plants to allow the ground beef giant to produce more cooked meat products for large food service customers, including restaurants.

 To make room, the company said it also plans to relocate the ground beef production currently taking place at the Columbus, Nebraska, facility to its existing processing plants in Butler, Wisconsin, and Forth Worth, Texas.